 Itto Sushi – Joining the original Murray sushi shop location is this new Orem opening.
 Also by the looks of things, the guys behind Cupbop have now taken over the operation too.
 The concept for the newer Utah County outlet doesn’t look set to diverge from it’s Northern cousin’s model much: tons and tons of Americanized sushi rolls.
 If memory serves there’s even a roll that comes to the table on fire.
 Literally aflame.

 The new digs look much snazzier than the original and the businesses discounted marketing approach looks set to continue.
-There’s 50% off select rolls on certain days and you can find a more general 45% off deal at the Orem location over on Groupon right now.
+There’s 50% off select rolls on certain days and you can find a more general 45% off deal at the Orem location over on Groupon (affiliate link we earn a commission on sales) right now.

 547 E University Pkwy, Orem, UT 84097